-- Over 2,650,000 books have been distributed to under-resourced schools (Pre K-12) in New York City as well as organizations that serve children, including Children’s Aid Society, Kids in Distressed Situations, Literacy Inc, New York City Housing Authority, and Room to Grow.
+- 3,250,000 books have been distributed to under-resourced schools (Pre K-12) in New York City as well as organizations that serve children, including Children’s Aid Society, Kids in Distressed Situations, Literacy Inc, New York City Housing Authority, and Room to Grow.

 - To accomplish this, thousands of families donate books and give their time to collect, sort and distribute these books on behalf of Project Cicero.